 If you plan to self-publish and, like me, have zero artistic talent, you’ll go down a similar path.

-I encourage you in the upmost to be very selective with your illustrator.
+I strongly encourage you to be selective when choosing an illustrator.

 Don’t settle for lowest price.